 Thank you to funders and supporters!!!

 BVAS is grateful to those who helped make it possible to permanently protect this parcel.
-It is testament to the community that we were able to raise the funds to purchase the property.
+It is testament to the community that we were able to raise the funds to purchase the property, and to acquire funding to restore it to native habitat.

 Conservation Through Education, Advocacy, Land Management, and Monitoring